senko/dj-skeletor/README.md

 The database filename used is 'dev.db' in the project root directory.
 It is explicitly ignored by git and fabric when rsyncing the local directory to server.

+In production, database settings autodiscovery is attempted using the dj_database_url module, by looking at the DATABASE_URL environment setting.
+This is the standard for Heroku deployments.
+If the autodiscovery fails, the entry falls back to hardcoded values in prod.py or (if it exists) local.py.

 ### Sentry / Raven